ENGADGET iOS + ANDROID APPS

 Integrating the review platform and databases of newly acquired gdgt.com

-Support for all six foreign language editions, within the same app.
+Support for all six foreign language editions is available within the same app.

 Introduce real value to the app that would make readers want to download it vs. using the website.